-We are now well into 2013 and, as expected, Google is upping its game in the ‘fight’ to reduce visibility for badly designed sites and those ‘powered’ by spammy links and link networks.
+As many of us expected, Google is constantly upping its game in the ‘fight’ to reduce visibility for badly designed sites and those ‘powered’ by spammy links and link networks.

 For those impacted by that new war on ‘spam’ the reality of escaping the clutches of the Google penalty is proving to be more difficult than the majority expected.
 Link removal campaigns and the use of Disavow have done little to improve visibility for those suffering from filtering and while Google’s ‘penalties’ have moved away from whole-of-site hits to more focused impact it still hurts.